phloai/mojo-teacher-gpt/instructions/README.md

 ## Instructions for Utilizing Knowledge Files

 ### Overview
-These instructions guide the custom GPT in effectively using knowledge files, emphasize the use of Table of Contents, `table_of_contents.json`, if available.
+These instructions guide the custom GPT in effectively using knowledge files.
 The GPT's role is to interpret user queries and provide informed responses based on the comprehensive analysis of these knowledge files.

 ### Knowledge File Format and Information
 - The knowledge files are JSONs composed of a list of dictionaries.
 - Each dictionary typically contains keys like "title", "url", "path", "content", and "html".
 - "Content" and "html" keys hold the main source information, including code and documentation.

-### Table of Contents Format (if available)
+### Table of Contents (`table_of_contents.json`) Format (if available)
 ``` json
 [
 	{